polarfire-soc/icicle-kit-reference-design/Readme.md

 **To run the scripts:**
 1. Clone or download the repository
-2. Open Libero v12.6
+2. Open Libero v2021.1
 3. Open the execute script dialog (CTRL + U)
 4. Execute the script for the design required (e.g "ICICLE_KIT_eMMC.tcl")

 **Note:**
         Scripts will automatically generate an MSS component, using the PolarFire SoC MSS Configurator in batch mode, they then generate, instantiate and connect components and top level I/Os.
-Constraints are imported for top level I/O and associated with Place and Route.
-Timing constraints are then generated and associated with Synthesis, Place and Route and Timing.
+Constraints are imported for top level I/O and floor planning which associated with Place and Route.
+Timing constraints are then generated and associated with Synthesis, Place and Route and Timing Verification.

 5. Configure the design if required
 6. Run the Libero SoC design flow to program a device